 Can't connect to my StellarNet spectrometer.

-module won't connect at the same time with SpectraWiz.
+the module won't connect at the same time with SpectraWiz.

-In case there is no Stellarnet software installed, make sure
+In case there is no Stellarnet software installed, make

-on the Stellarnet
+version!), as described on the Stellarnet

-the software once with admin permissions and it should work properly
+software once with admin permissions and it should work properly

 Can't connect to my Avantes spectrometer.